 Important Note for J1 Exchange Visitors: You are REQUIRED enter the country and check in at the ISSO within 30 days after your program start date, or your J1 SEVIS status will be terminated.
 If you experience delays in obtaining a US visa, or if you will be unable to enter the US and report to our office within the 30 day period, contact the ISSO.
 If necessary, we will change your program start date in order to prevent your SEVIS record from expiring.

 US Government regulations and Cornell University policy mandate that all exchange visitors (J1 visa holders) and their dependents (J2) must have health and accident insurance in order to participate in Cornell’s Exchange Visitor Program.
-In addition, federal regulations prohibit an extension of your J1 status beyond the dates on the DS-2019 form without proof that you have maintained insurance for yourself and all family members during your entire length of stay in the US as an exchange visitor.
+In addition, federal regulations require an extension of insurance coverage for yourself and all family members during your entire length of stay in the US as a J-1 exchange visitor.

 Minimum Level of Insurance Coverage Required (J1 Visa Holders)